 The most important thing to understand about an ad group is that only the keywords in a particular group can trigger ads in that group.
 In the case of multiple ads, Google, based on relevancy and performance, shows the best of all the ads in that ad group.

-Best Ad Group Structure?
+Best Ad Group Structure in Google Ads?

 At AdNabu, we encourage our customers to use single keyword ad groups.
 We believe this practice renders better results than the traditional multi-keyword ad groups.
-This is backed by our research-based understanding of AdWords over time.
+This is backed by our research-based understanding of Google Ads over time.
 We have compiled a blog with rationale, detailed insights, and benefits of single keyword ad groups.